-gol LAUNChed THIS SUMMER IN SYDNEY
+gol LAUNChed IN SYDNEY

 The launch of GOL Beach Soccer powered by Ultimate Ears was a huge success, with the first ever event held at Dolls Point Beach in Sydney on Sunday, 31st January 2016: